Rmclaughlin2022/Project4/README.md

    git clone https://github.com/Rmclaughlin2022/Project4.git

 ## 🌱 Future Improvements
+- Making things look a little bit better and adding more projects like stockfish
 - Animate knight movement step-by-step
 - Add support for obstacles on the board